Here are 10 of the best new movies and TV series released on Netflix this week

-One of Brazil’s most notorious heist crimes, a critically acclaimed new post-apocalyptic Swedish film and a cute new dog movie – this week’s Netflix selection of new releases is sure to have subscribers licking their lips.
+A Brazilian heist crime, a critically acclaimed new post-apocalyptic Swedish film and a cute new dog movie – this week’s Netflix selection of new releases is sure to have subscribers licking their lips.

 With an astonishing 213 million reported subscribers worldwide, Netflix are adding some crackers this week in March to ensure they’ll continue to be the market leader for streaming.